owncloud/ocis/docs/ocis/backup.md

 ```

 * `jetstream`: BACKUP RECOMMENDED.
 This folder contains nats data about streams and key-value stores.
-Use `NATS_NATS_STORE_DIR` to specify its part.
+Use `NATS_NATS_STORE_DIR` to specify its path.
 Not backing it up can break history for multiple (non-vital) features such as history or notifications.
-Ocis functionality is not impacted.
+The ocis functionality is not impacted if omitted.

 ### `proxy`

 Contains proxy service data.
-SEE PROXY README.
+See the PROXY README for more details.

 ```bash
     ~/.ocis/proxy/:tree